 Built for Portability

 With initials that stand for Portable Kitchen, this model can absolutely go camping or tailgating.
-The side shelves can be quickly removed with quick release knobs.
+The side shelves can be quickly removed with the quick-release knobs.

 PK360 Pro Series Cover and Carry Bag, available on Amazon

 This model is easy to assemble the first time and a cinch to move around afterwards.
-Alternatively, if the backyard needs a complete outdoor kitchen, PK is perfect for that too—just remove from the stand and it’s good to install where needed.
+Alternatively, if the backyard needs a complete outdoor kitchen, the PK360 is perfect for that too – just remove it from the stand and it’s good to install wherever it’s needed.

 Tips, Tricks, and Techniques